deonneon/state-guessing-game/README.md

 Welcome to the State Sprint app!
 This exciting, interactive game challenges you to name as many U.S. states as possible against the clock.
 Whether you're a geography guru or just looking to test your knowledge, State Sprint offers a fun and educational experience for everyone!

 Works best on Chrome for now.
 Safari doesn't seem to render the graphics properly.
 [Link to game](https://deonneon.github.io/code-quiz/)

+To dos:

+- [ ] Implement a leaderboard or save high scores using local storage or a backend service.
+- [ ] Add a mode where states light up and the user has to type their name.

 ## Features